SFDO-Tooling/Metecho/docs/metecho-how-to.md

 being done.
 They are equivalent to GitHub repositories.*

 - Select the Project you want to contribute to.
-- If you do not see the Project you want to work on:
+- If you don't see the Project you want to work on:
   - Confirm that you are logged into the correct Metecho account.
   - Contact an admin for the repository on GitHub and ensure that you are a collaborator.